ibm-cloud-docs/containers/cs_worker_add.md

 * If the cluster is single zone and exists in `dal10`, then the worker pool has three worker nodes in `dal10`.
 The cluster has a total of three worker nodes.
 * If the cluster is multizone and exists in `dal10` and `dal12`, then the worker pool has three worker nodes in `dal10` and three worker nodes in `dal12`.
 The cluster has a total of six worker nodes.

-For bare metal worker pools, keep in mind that billing is monthly.
-If you resize up or down, it impacts your costs for the month.
+<p class="tip">For bare metal worker pools, keep in mind that billing is monthly.
+If you resize up or down, it impacts your costs for the month.</br></br>When you add worker nodes by resizing a worker pool, the new worker nodes run the same `major.minor` version as the cluster master, but the latest worker node patch of that `major.minor` version.</p>
-{: tip}

 Before you begin, make sure that you have the [**Operator** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/openshift?topic=openshift-users#platform).